 For your link - you'll need to shorten it as previously mentioned.
 You can use any of these:

 It's easy to use, just drop your clickbank ID in and it will shorten it.
-For bit.ly and tinyurl, you can customize it with your own text if it's available.
+You can also customize it with your own text if it's available.
 This way it's not some ugly link and looks more professional.

 Make sure your link is visible in the descrption in your video.
 You should write a description of the product as well - try for at least 200 words.